andreasabel/inCode/entry/free-alternative-regexp.md

 ```

 Note that because we're working with functors, applicatives, alternatives, etc.,
 all of our regular expressions can have an associated "result".
-The value
+This is because
+our regexp values will have a type parameter (which is required for `Functor`,
+`Applicative`, and `Alternative`).
+We can choose to ignore this type parameter,
+of course, but we can also have some fun by using it to represent a "result"
+that a regexp match will be interpreted as.
+This is similar to the idea of
+"capturing" in industrial regexp applications.

-`Prim 'a' 1 :: Prim Int` will represent a primitive that matches on the
+Here, the value `Prim 'a' 1 :: Prim Int` will represent a primitive that matches
-character `a`, interpreting it with a result of `1`.
+on the character `a`, interpreting it with a result of `1`.

 And now...we give it `Alternative` structure using the *Free Alternative*, from
 the *[free](https://hackage.haskell.org/package/free)* package: